-This policy was created to guide and inform Cisco customers in the event of a reported vulnerability in a Cisco product or service.
+This policy was created to guide and inform Cisco customers in the event of a reported vulnerability in a Cisco product or cloud-hosted service.
 It ensures that Cisco customers have a consistent, unambiguous resource to help them understand how Cisco responds to events of this nature.

-This policy clearly states how Cisco addresses reported security vulnerabilities in Cisco products and services, including the timeline, actions, and responsibilities that apply to all customers.
+This policy clearly states how Cisco addresses reported security vulnerabilities in Cisco products and cloud-hosted services, including the timeline, actions, and responsibilities that apply to all customers.

 Cisco Product Security Incident Response

 The Cisco Product Security Incident Response Team (PSIRT) is responsible for responding to Cisco product security incidents.
-The Cisco PSIRT is a dedicated, global team that manages the receipt, investigation, and public reporting of information about security vulnerabilities and issues related to Cisco products and networks.
+The Cisco PSIRT is a dedicated, global team that manages the receipt, investigation, and public reporting of information about security vulnerabilities and issues related to Cisco products and services.
 Cisco defines a security vulnerability as a weakness in the computational logic (e.g., code) found in software and hardware components that, when exploited, results in a negative impact to confidentiality, integrity, or availability.
 Cisco reserves the right to deviate from this definition based on specific circumstances.
 The Cisco PSIRT adheres to ISO/IEC 29147:2018, which are guidelines for disclosure of potential vulnerabilities established by the International Organization for Standardization.

 The on-call Cisco PSIRT works 24 hours a day with Cisco customers, independent security researchers, consultants, industry organizations, and other vendors to identify possible security vulnerabilities and issues with Cisco products and networks.